FGB Free Clinic - Case no. 9 - Marie Fouyol, Parisian wife of Thomas Mansell, part 3 - Historical Context

 - Richardson, James, Mécanicien, aged 26 (possibly listed twice) employed at a

 This confirms the details in the obituary of Thomas Mansell's daughter and clearly places him amongst the group of British textile workers in France taken prisoner in 1803.

-Professor Clark pointed out that there may be a correspondence file in the archives of the SHD relating to Thomas Mansell.
-Indeed, there is, and we shall obtain a copy of it for this Free Clinic case.
+There is correspondence file in the archives of the SHD relating to Thomas Mansell and we shall obtain a copy of it for this Free Clinic case.
 With luck, it will contain a request from Mansell for permission to marry.
 Such permission was required for military prisoners to marry, but it may not have been for civilian prisoners allowed to continue working and to live outside of the prisons.
 If Mansell's file does contain such a request, it could give details as to the identity and origins of his future wife, Marie Fouyol.

 As it can be seen here how useful to genealogical research a bit of historical research can be, we hope that you all, Dear Readers, are now committed historians as well as genealogists.
 In the next post, we will look at a different aspect of context: geographical context.

 - Chassagne, Serge.
 "Les Anglais en France, et plus particulièrement en Normandie, dans la «révolution industrielle» (1715-1880)". Études Normandes, 62e année, n°2, 2013.
 [Theme:] "L'art d'être original - Singularités, reprises et innovations dans l'art et la culture en Normandie du XIX° siècle à nos jours". pp. 121-140; doi : https://doi.org/10.3406/etnor.2013.1904. https://www.persee.fr/doc/etnor_0014-2158_2013_num_62_2_1904.
 Accessed 29 July 2021.